praveenmaurya09/praveenmaurya09/README.md

 -->

 A flutter developer and freelancer from the India.
 I have diverse experience in terms of development and administrative roles, and I am always up for challenges.
 Skilled in android & web development, virtual assistant, tech support and administrative roles.
-I enjoy learning new skills, I am very keen on details, I'm learning flutter and android development.
+I enjoy learning new skills, I am very keen on details.
 Besides programming, I have an immense interest in music.

-- 🔭 I’m currently learning flutter at the Udemy.
+- 🔭 I’m currently learning and improving on flutter development.
 - 💬 Brainstorm with me over tech, algorithms, career, and music
 - 📫 How to reach me: mauryapraveenji@gmail.com
 - ⚡ Checkout my: [LinkedIn](https://www.linkedin.com/in/theultimate-maurya/)